sagorbrur/bnlp/README.md

 ### Predict Sentiment

-* You can find pretrain model and vocab file inside `model` directory
+* You can find pretrained model and vocab file inside `model` directory

   ```py